AcalaNetwork/Euphrates/docs/IStaking.md

 > IStaking Interface

-You can use this integrate Acala LSD staking into your contract.
+You can use this integrate Acala LST staking into your contract.